daneden/daneden.me/src/blog/2019-03-29-designing-for-systems.md

 Once you’ve started, this actually becomes the more difficult question.
-Designing for systems can be a bit like pulling a rope out of water: you’re not sure how long the rope it, or what’s at the end of it.
+Designing for systems can be a bit like pulling a rope out of water: you’re not sure how long the rope is, or what’s at the end of it.
 Before you know it, you may end up scoping a problem for so long that the original constraints or requirements have shifted in your absence.